Ray16/site-specific-chemical-similarity/README.md

 2. `property`, the materials property of interest

 ## Running the script
-The script can be run using just one line of code:
+The script can be run using one line of code:

 ```
 python chemical_similarity.py --data data.csv --site_names M1_M2_A_X
 ```

-The example script above takes in <em>data.csv</em> as input and output the chemical similarity heatmaps for unique each site (site_M1, site_M2, site_A and site_X).
+The example code above takes in <em>data.csv</em> as input and output the chemical similarity heatmaps for unique each site (site_M1, site_M2, site_A and site_X).

 The two arguments that need to specified here are: